 1. Classical Pilates

 As opposed to other forms of Pilates, classical Pilates tends to favour flexion.
-If you have spondylolisthesis or a lordotic lumbar spine, it can be extremely beneficial.
-However, if you have a disc protrusion, it may not be the best choice.
+It can be highly beneficial if you have spondylolisthesis or a lordotic lumbar spine.
+However, it may not be the best choice if you have a disc protrusion.
 This type of Pilates is often more disciplined than others.
 Exercises are often performed in a specific order.
 If you don’t have any physical issues, classical Pilates is the best exercise for seniors.

 2. Mat Pilates